CodeWithAnkan/klarity/README.md

 <img src="https://github.com/CodeWithAnkan/klarity/blob/main/client/public/ai-chat.png" alt="Klarity Chat" width="800"/>
 </p>

-✨ Key Features
+# Key Features

-Universal Content Saver: Save any article or YouTube video with a single link.
+1. Universal Content Saver: Save any article or YouTube video with a single link.

-Automated AI Pipeline: A multi-stage, resilient pipeline processes all content:
+2. Automated AI Pipeline: A multi-stage, resilient pipeline processes all content:

-Intelligent Scraping: Uses HTML semantics (<article>, <main>) to extract clean, relevant text from articles.
+3. Intelligent Scraping: Uses HTML semantics `(<article>, <main>)` to extract clean, relevant text from articles.

-Transcription: Automatically transcribes any video using a tiered system:
+4. Transcription: Automatically transcribes any video using a tiered system:

-Fetches existing captions for speed.
+5. Fetches existing captions for speed.

-Falls back to a self-hosted Whisper AI model for English videos without transcripts.
+6. Falls back to a AssemblyAI API for English videos without transcripts.

-Translation: Intelligently detects the language of any content and translates it to English using a high-quality, reliable translation API.
+7. Translation: Intelligently detects the language of any content and translates it to English using a high-quality, reliable translation API.

-Summarization: Generates a concise summary for every piece of content using a local Python AI model.
+8. Summarization: Generates a concise summary for every piece of content using a local Python AI model.

-Semantic Search: Go beyond keywords.
+9. Semantic Search: Go beyond keywords.
 Search your library by concept or meaning to find the exact information you need, powered by vector embeddings.

-"Chat with Your Content" (RAG): Ask questions in natural language and get direct, accurate answers synthesized from your saved documents.
+10. "Chat with Your Content" (RAG): Ask questions in natural language and get direct, accurate answers synthesized from your saved documents.
 This is powered by a full Retrieval-Augmented Generation (RAG) pipeline using the high-speed Groq API.

-Spaces: Organize your knowledge into different "Spaces" (e.g., "React Development," "DSA") and chat with an AI that is an expert only on the content within that space.
+11. Spaces: Organize your knowledge into different "Spaces" (e.g., "React Development," "DSA") and chat with an AI that is an expert only on the content within that space.

-🛠️ Tech Stack & Architecture
+# Tech Stack & Architecture
 Klarity is built with a modern, distributed architecture, combining a MERN stack with a suite of local and cloud-based AI services.

 graph TD